shridhay/CPSC-5540-Project-2/README.md

 ## Quick Start

-To test on a benchmark 1, run `python simplex.py benchmarks/sat/bench1.txt`.
+To test on a benchmark 1, run `python simplex.py benchmarks/sat/bench1.txt` in the terminal.
 If you would like to run a test with Integer Linear Programming (ILP) enabled, use the switch `--i` after the benchmark test.
-For example, to run test: `benchmarks/sat/bench1.txt` with Integer Linear Programming enabled, run `python simplex.py benchmarks/sat/bench1.txt --i`.
+For example, to run test: `benchmarks/sat/bench1.txt` with Integer Linear Programming enabled, run `python simplex.py benchmarks/sat/bench1.txt --i` in the terminal.

 For convenience we have included `./run_tests.sh` which runs over all benchmarks, first without Integer Linear Programming enabled, and then with Integer Linear Programming enabled.
 This shell file can be executed directly after `chmod +x run_tests.sh`, or indirectly via `sh run_tests.sh`.